fire2a/docs/site/qgis-management/plugins.md

 {: style="text-align: right;"}

 ## Conflicting plugins
+If you experience unexpected problems, go to `Menu>Plugins>Manage and Install Plugins>Installed` and disable all plugins, restart QGIS, then enable them one by one to find the culprit!

-A good practice is to enable the least amount of plugins as possible, as they may conflict with each other.
-If you have a problem, try disabling all plugins and enabling them one by one to find the culprit.
+The best practice is to enable the least amount of plugins as possible, as they may conflict with each other.

+## Separate QGIS profiles
+If you keep getting errors after updating or installing plugins; or have multiple sets of needed plugins, creating a new QGIS profile will improve your workflow isolating your settings and plugins!

+`Menu>Settings>Profiles>New Profile...` give it a name and restart QGIS!

+The safest bet is to keep a untranslated profile to discard translation or locale issues.
+After creating the profile go to `Menu>Settings>Options` and enable the `Override system locale`, setting `User interface translation` to `American English` and Locale to `English United Stats (en_US)`.

 ## Processing tools dissapeared
 Although it looks like a built in part of QGIS, it can be disabled.
 Check the `Processing` plugin in the `Plugin Manager`.

 ---
 [toolbox-server]: https://fire2a.github.io/fire-analytics-qgis-processing-toolbox-plugin/plugins.xml